jkaewprateep/model_stability/README.md

 ## Result ##

+#### Add noises as random signals and see how much it can perfromace for the same tasks - 100 rounds ####

+In short-range performance with different input-to-output contrast different ```distance-velocity``` , that is because the Flappy bird player has sufficient forces and action to create acceleration and drawbacks to keep it moving forward.

 ![alt text](https://github.com/jkaewprateep/model_stability/blob/main/Figure_14.png "image Title")

+#### Add noises as random signals and see how much it can perfromace for the same tasks - 900 rounds ####

+In short-range performance with different input-to-output contrast different ```distance-velocity``` , that is because the Flappy bird player has sufficient forces and action to create acceleration and drawbacks to keep it moving forward.

 ![alt text](https://github.com/jkaewprateep/model_stability/blob/main/Figure_22.png "image Title")

+#### Add noises as random signals and see how much it can perfromace for the same tasks - 2,500 rounds ####

+In short-range performance with different input-to-output contrast different ```distance-velocity``` , we found patterns by visual in graph.

 ![alt text](https://github.com/jkaewprateep/model_stability/blob/main/Figure_25.png "image Title")

+#### Add noises as random signals and see how much it can perfromace for the same tasks - 80 rounds with highest noises ####

+The highest noises we can add are not more than 1 / 3 of inputs or the model performance.

 ![alt text](https://github.com/jkaewprateep/model_stability/blob/main/Figure_5.png "image Title")

+#### GIF animations ####

+The game plays animations.

 ![alt text](https://github.com/jkaewprateep/model_stability/blob/main/FlappyBirds.gif "image Title")